🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 13. Choose Slim, Space-Smart Hardware

-Detail closeup: Slim, space-smart hardware—matte black finger pulls on narrow cabinetry, soft-close hinges visible on an open door, and lipped shelves with a subtle raised edge preventing items from sliding; clean lines, modern feel; softly lit to emphasize finishes and edges.
+Detail closeup: Slim, space-smart hardware, matte black finger pulls on narrow cabinetry, soft-close hinges visible on an open door, and lipped shelves with a subtle raised edge preventing items from sliding; clean lines, modern feel; softly lit to emphasize finishes and edges.

 • Finger Pulls: Minimalist and great in narrow walkways.

-• Soft-Close Hinges: Quieter rides, fewer slams.
+• Soft-Close Hinges: Quieter rides and fewer slams.

 14. Corral The Chaos With Hidden Systems

-Medium shot, organization focus: Hidden systems at work—a drawer open to show neat dividers for utensils and toiletries, soft fabric bins tucked under a bench holding labeled categories, and a shallow wall-mounted command center organizing mail, maps, and park passes; minimal visible clutter, calm tones.
+Medium shot, organization focus: Hidden systems at work, a drawer open to show neat dividers for utensils and toiletries, soft fabric bins tucked under a bench holding labeled categories, and a shallow wall-mounted command center organizing mail, maps, and park passes; minimal visible clutter, calm tones.

 • Drawer Dividers: For utensils, toiletries, and toolkits.